slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism." (...)
 "How often our early triumphs turn us into a kind of caricature of ourselves."
 -- Robert Greene*

-> *"A good deed dies when it is spoken about."
--- Proverb*

 ### On addictions